rotundasoftware/parcelify/README.md

 ## Command line options

 ```
---cssBundle, -c   Path of the css bundle.
+--cssBundle, -c   Path of a destination css bundle.

+--tmplBundle, -t  Path of optional template bundle (see below discussion on client side templates)

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.

---jsBundle, -j    Path of the optional JavaScript bundle (i.e. browserify's output).
+--jsBundle, -j    Path of the JavaScript bundle (i.e. browserify's output).

 --debug, -d       Enable source maps that allow you to debug your js files separately.
                   (Passed through to browserify.)